Lewisham Council Homepage Skip navigation

 If your application is found to be invalid (applications must follow the requirements set out in the local information requirements list we will write to you explaining why.
 We aim to do this within 10 days.

-If your submission is totally inadequate, we will return it to you.
+If your submission is inadequate, we will return it.
 If you get a letter advising that your application is invalid then you will have 21 days in which to submit the information.
 After that date we will treat the application as ‘withdrawn’, unless you have made contact with the Planning Validation Team and explained why, in which case we may give you longer to submit the information.

 Who is consulted about a planning application?